segabl/pd2-chaos-mod/README.md

 All weapon shots deal minimal damage but flinch players and enemies

 **Screensaver**
-Places a moving logo on screen
+Places a moving logo on screen, will it ever hit the corner?

 **Seasick**
 Tilts the view left and right